ChrisVG/offshore-challenge/README.md

 | Password | Leave this empty |

 ### Docker
-This app is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
+To install and deploy in a Docker container by default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
 When ready, simply use the Dockerfile to build the image.

 ```sh
 docker build -t <<yourDockerUser>>/eventInterviewChallenge .